ahollister/wp-tailwind-twig/README.md

 ## Source control

-If you are using source control in your project, make sure that you always commit the contents of the acf-json/ directory with your new components, as that is how ACF knows the field setup.
+If you are using source control in your project, make sure that you always commit the contents of the acf-json/ directory with your new components, the JSON files in this directory are ACF's reference to the current state of the content fields.